Skip to content

 • Shop

-Haunting honours the Murrumbidgee River and its communities of people and other living beings.
-It reveals how history – like the river – flows through the land and our lives.
+Haunting honoured the Murrumbidgee River and its communities of people and other living beings.
+It revealed how history – like the river – flows through the land and our lives.

-Vic McEwan, the National Museum's 2015 artist-in-residence, created the large-scale still photography and video works in Haunting, in collaboration with curator George Main.
+Vic McEwan, the National Museum of Australia's 2015 artist-in-residence, created the large-scale still photography and video works in Haunting, in collaboration with curator George Main.

 On cold winter nights, McEwan projected images of museum objects, old photographs and a time-worn map across the Murrumbidgee River, onto fog, mist and campfire smoke drifting over the dark water.

-The Cad Factory is supported by the NSW Government through Create NSW, the Sidney Myer Fund, Nelson Meers Foundation and W & A Johnson Family Foundation.
-This project has been assisted by the Australian Government’s Visions of Australia program.
+Haunting was a travelling exhibition developed by the Cad Factory and the National Museum of Australia.
+The Cad Factory was supported by the NSW Government through Create NSW, the Sidney Myer Fund, Nelson Meers Foundation and W & A Johnson Family Foundation.
+This exhibition was also assisted by the Australian Government’s Visions of Australia program.

 • Blue Mountains Cultural Centre, New South Wales, 16 July to 4 September 2022